jguille2/SA5/firmata/SA5Firmata.md

 ## Download and Install

 Snap4Arduino 1.2.7 (and above) offers SA5Firmata blocks into its _libraries..._

 ![SA5Firmata library](https://github.com/jguille2/SA5/raw/master/images/sa5firmataLibrary.png)

-You can also get that _xml_ files from this download.

 But remember!
-SA5Firmata firmware must be uploaded (only one time!) to your device to get this extra functions enabled.
+SA5Firmata firmware must be uploaded (only once!) to your device to get this extra functions enabled.
 So...

   - Download [SA5Firmata version 5](https://github.com/jguille2/SA5/raw/master/firmata/SA5Firmata_5.zip) and unzip it.
   - To add the specific libraries required to your Arduino IDE, copy directly the _libraries_ folder to your *Arduino* folder.
 You need Arduino IDE version 1.6.9 or higher from [arduino.cc](https://www.arduino.cc/en/Main/Software)
   - Using Arduino IDE, upload *SA5Firmata_tone.ino* or *SA5Firmata_ir.ino* to your board.

-  - Open Snap4Arduino (you can download it [here](http://snap4arduino.rocks))
-  - Open _Libraries..._ from Snap4Arduino File menu.
-You  can choose SA5Firmata or SA5FirmataIR
-  - Load the *xml* file with the blocks created for SA5Firmata. *SA5Firmata_bs2.xml* have the basic blocks under Arduino category.
+  - And that's all.
+You can open  **SA5Firmata** or **SA5FirmataIR** libreries from Snap4Arduino since 1.2.7.
+Also, you can pick the _xml_ files from the downloaded files.

 ## Previous versions